-Combined capital expenditure for the sector is budgeted to be \$2.80 billion in 2017-18.
-This is a 4.6% increase over the previous year.
-Over the next three years, 45.5% of these capital works are expected to be delivered by large and small shire councils, while only 28.8% are expected to be delivered by metropolitan councils.
+Combined capital expenditure for the sector is budgeted to be \$3.12 billion in 2018-19.
+This is an 11% increase over the previous year.
+Over the next three years, 45% of these capital works are expected to be delivered by metropolitan councils, while only 18% are expected to be delivered by large and small shire councils.
 These figures include road construction and maintenance, which constitute a significant responsibility for rural and regional councils.
-Metropolitan, interface and regional cities together account for 54.5% of capital works despite their combined population comprising 87.8% of the Victorian total.
+Metropolitan, interface and regional cities together account for 82% of capital works while their combined population comprises of 87.9% of the Victorian total.
 In contrast, the 38 large and small shire councils with 12.1% of the population cover a geographically larger area with relatively larger road networks and higher costs.

-The adopted budget documents reveal that of the \$2.80 billion of works budgeted, \$383 million of these works are carried over from the previous year.
+The adopted budget documents reveal that of the \$3.12 billion of works budgeted, \$412 million of these works are carried over from the previous year.
 In most instances, this occurs because of construction delays that were unforeseen at budget time.